Table of Contents

 - DIY spice blends without added salt.

-For inspiration, try these 7 Simple Fixes to Reduce Sodium in Canned Chili.
-Slow-cooked flavors and roasted ingredients can build a deep, satisfying taste without the need for added sodium.
+Try these 7 Simple Fixes to Reduce Sodium in Canned Chili for inspiration.
+Slow-cooked flavors and roasted ingredients can build a deep, satisfying taste without adding Sodium.

 4. Are Spicy Chilis Lower in Sodium?

-Spicy chili often contains less sodium because the heat from peppers like jalapeños, cayenne, or chipotle enhances flavor, reducing the need for salt.
-However, some spice mixes still contain sodium.
+Spicy chili often contains less Sodium because the heat from peppers like jalapeños, cayenne, or chipotle enhances flavor, reducing the need for salt.
+However, some spice mixes still contain SodiumSodium.
 Always check ingredient labels or learn more about alternatives in this guide to crafting healthier spice blends.

 5. Does Chili Powder Contain Sodium?

-Some chili powders and seasoning blends contain sodium, especially those labeled as taco or chili seasonings.
+Some chili powders and seasoning blends contain SodiumSodium, especially those labeled as taco or chili seasonings.
 Pure chili powder typically contains little to no sodium.
-If you’re curious about alternatives, consider making your own blend at home with this How to Make Your Own Baking Powder guide, which can be adapted for various spice mixes.
+If you’re curious about alternatives, consider making your blend at home with this How to Make Your Baking Powder guide, which can be adapted for various spice mixes.

 6. How Can I Measure Sodium in My Chili?

-- Calculate sodium per ingredient by checking nutrition labels.
+- Calculate SodiumSodium per ingredient by checking nutrition labels.

 - Use online nutrition calculators to input each ingredient.